karnali/gcp-img-process-dataproc/README.md

-# GCP Distributed Image Processing in Cloud Dataproc.
+# GCP Distributed Image Processing in Cloud Dataproc

 Spin up a Cloud Dataproc cluster in GCP and run distributed Image Processing in Cloud Dataproc.